 By definition, the particles all exhibit Brownian motion along the x, y, and z directions, independently.

-To easily visualize this motion, we first Plot the trajectories of all nump particles in the x-y plane.
+To easily visualize this motion, we first Plot the trajectories of all the 100 particles in the x-y plane.

 Let us run the code example shown here.

-While the motions along the z-axis are not visible in this plot, you may examine them by plotting trajectories in the x-z or y-z planes as well.
+While the motions along the z-axis are not visible in this figure, you may examine them by plotting trajectories in the x-z or y-z planes as well.

 Notice how the density of the trajectories shows spherical symmetry, and is highest at the origin, where the particles were initially located.